-This version of the Election Funding Guide applies to the federal election due in 2013.
+This version of the Election Funding Guide applies to the 2016 Federal Election.

 Additionally, the AEC releases a series of publications designed to assist political parties, candidates, donors and other persons that may have financial disclosure obligations under the Act.
 These publications are: